Final Tutorial

 Milestone 1: Groups, Data, Website, and Extraction, Transform, and Load (ETL)

 For Milestone 1 you should generate a roughly 1 page writeup (~500 words) listing a partner and one to three datasets that you are considering working with and why.
-For each dataset you should generate at least one question you hope to answer with that data as well as a small amount of ETL including one interesting stat and one graph.
+For each dataset you should generate at least one question you hope to answer with that data as well as a small amount of ETL including 3-5 interesting stats and one graph.
 This is just an outline to make sure you are thinking and is not a commitment in any way.
 This will be published on your GitHub IO page so this also makes sure you’ve figured out how to get it uploaded!

 You must also include a short collaboration plan describing how you are working together, what technologies you are using, and when / how often you are meeting to work on this project.
 Examples include: we setup a private Github repo to coordinate code and we met on Zoom X times…. or even we used LiveShare for CS Code Teletype for Atom or RemoteCollab for Sublime.
 Failure to turn in a collaboration plan that shows you coordinated will be a loss of professionalism points.
 The turned in result will need to reflect the understanding of both students